-21. While we understand the reasons why the SPPA has proposed an additional 12 month period, given the complexity of the changes, we are concerned that this period may not be sufficient for members to undertake the actions necessary to come to a decision over aggregation.
+While we understand the reasons why the Government has proposed an additional 12 month period, given the complexity of the changes we are concerned that this period is may not be sufficient for members to undertake the actions necessary to come to the decision.

-- 22. The tasks of identifying and communicating to all members who may be eligible will take significant resource from administrative staff, as will the need to adequately respond to any member queries which arise from this.
-All of this must be done within the 12 month window, reducing the amount of time members will have to make a decision on issues which are not only complex, but are likely to be completely unknown to them up until the first communication they receive from their fund. - 23.
-As such, we believe administrative authorities should be given the discretion to extend this 12 month period if needed.
+- The tasks of identifying and communicating all members who may be eligible will take significant resource from administrative staff, as will adequately responding to any member queries which arise from this.
+All of this must be done within the 12 month window, reducing the amount of time members will have to make a decision on issues which are not only complex, but are likely to be completely unknown to them up until the first communication they receive from their fund. - As such, we believe administrative authorities should be given the discretion to extend this 12 month period, though this could be limited to a specific timeframe, to avoid misuse or creating perverse incerntives.

-Question 11 - Do you consider that the proposals outlined in paragraphs 50 to 52 would have 'significant adverse effects' in relation to the pension payable to or in respect of affected members? (as described in section 23 of the Public Service Pensions Act 2013, 'Achieving a fair and consistent underpin') 24.
+Question 11 - Do you consider that the proposals outlined in paragraphs 50 to 52 would have 'significant adverse effects' in relation to the pension payable to or in respect of affected members, as described in section 23 of the Public Service Pensions Act 2013?

 We do not have any comment.

-Question 12 - Do you have any comments on the proposed amendments described in paragraphs 56 to 58?
+Question 12 - Do you have any comments on the proposed amendments described in paragraphs 56 to 59?